JulyMaker/AdventOfCode/2025/Answers.md

 Your puzzle answer was 1566935900.

 Day 10<br>
-Your puzzle answer was.<br>
+Your puzzle answer was 512.<br>
-Your puzzle answer was..
+Your puzzle answer was 19857.

 Day 11<br>
 Your puzzle answer was 603.<br>